 These are exciting times for the field of Neurology, and Frontiers in Neurology is ready to publish novel contributions.

 Field Chief Editor: Irene Litvan, University of California, San Diego, USA

 Founding Field Chief Editor: Jose Biller, Loyola University, USA

 General Commentary articles as well as Book Reviews in Frontiers in Neurology are only accepted upon invitation.

 Frontiers in Neurology is member of the Committee on Publication Ethics.

 Frontiers in Neurology is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Neurology welcome submission of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Technology Report, Systematic Review, Clinical Study Protocol, Classification, CPC, Curriculum, Instruction, and Pedagogy and Conceptual Analysis.
+The specialty sections of Frontiers in Neurology welcome submission of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Technology Report, Systematic Review, Clinical Study Protocol, Classification and Policy and Practice Reviews.

 When submitting a manuscript to Frontiers in Neurology, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.